Jaymon/endpoints/README.md

     METHOD /module/class/args?kwargs

-To find the modules, you can assign a module prefix, to make it easier to bundle your controllers to something like a `controllers` module.
+To find the modules, you assign a base module that endpoints will use as a reference point to find the correct submodule using the path.
+This makes it easier to bundle your controllers into something like a `controllers` module.
 Some examples of how http requests would be interpretted:

+    GET / -> prefix.Default.GET()
     GET /foo -> prefix.foo.Default.GET()
     POST /foo/bar -> prefix.foo.Bar.POST()
     GET /foo/bar/che -> prefix.foo.Bar.GET(che)
     POST /foo/bar/che?baz=foo -> prefix.foo.Bar.POST(che, baz=foo)

+Endpoints works from left bit to right bit of the path (so /foo/bar/che/baz, Endpoints would check for `foo` module, then `foo.bar` module, then `foo.bar.che` module, etc. until it fails to find a valid module).
+Once the module is found, endpoints will then attempt to find the class with the remaining path bits, if no class is found, `Default` will be used.

 **todo, add better examples and examples of glue code to use endpoints in your project**